onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 <a name="whyona"></a>

 ###Why would I want to use Ona?
-Ona is constantly improving [link to release list page] to help you get the most accurate data for your program and translate that data into actionable information.
+Ona is [constantly improving](http://help.ona.io/faq/new-in-ona/) to help you get the most accurate data for your program and translate that data into actionable information.
 Ona also offers Google Drive-like sharing permissions, allowing you to give only people you specify access to the data.

 <a name="isonaright"></a>